danlester/mcpdoc/README.md

 ```
 for ANY question about LangGraph, use the langgraph-docs-mcp server to help answer --
-- call the fetch_docs_LangGraph_0 tool to get the available llms.txt file
+- call the fetch_docs_LangGraph tool to get the available llms.txt file
 - reflect on the urls in llms.txt
 - reflect on the input question
-- call fetch_docs_LangGraph_0 or fetch_docs_LangChain_1 on any urls relevant to the question
+- call fetch_docs_LangGraph or fetch_docs_LangChain on any urls relevant to the question
 - use this to answer the question
 ```